tess-st/shinyBMR/README.md

 ![alt_text](pics/I_2_3_BMR_Overview_CrossTables.PNG "BMR Overview - Cross Tables")

 ### 3. Graphical Analysis of the competing Methods included in the Benachmark Study

+Having done the analyses so far it is now meaningful to display the results of the benchmark study in form of plots.
+Doing so you can go to the *BMR Analysis* tab

 ## II.
 Access to the Interpretation of Blackbox ML-Methods (IML)